masterjaneza/GitHub-User-Searcher---V4./README.md

 For Georgian Scroll Down:

 ## 🚀 GitHub User Searcher V4
 Welcome!
-This is GitHub User Searcher V3 — a fast, lightweight, and visually polished web app that lets you search GitHub users and display their profiles using a sleek, user-friendly UI.
+This is GitHub User Searcher V4 — a fast, lightweight, and visually polished web app that lets you search GitHub users and display their profile s using a sleek, user-friendly UI.

 ✨ Features
 🔍 Real-time GitHub user search